TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/SiteLanguageProcessor.rst

 TypoScript
 ----------

-Using the :php:`SiteProcessor` the following scenario is possible:
+Using the :php:`SiteLanguageProcessor` the following scenario is possible:

 ..  include:: /CodeSnippets/DataProcessing/TypoScript/SiteLanguageProcessor.rst.txt

+..  versionadded:: 12.1
+    One can use the alias :typoscript:`site-language` instead of the fully-qualified class name
+    :php:`\TYPO3\CMS\Frontend\DataProcessing\SiteLanguageProcessor`.

 The Fluid template